SS Führungshauptamt: Formation

-The SS Führungshauptamt, which was under the command of Heinrich Himmler, the head of the SS, was formed in August 1940 from certain departments of the SS Main Office (SS-Hauptamt or SS-HA) and the Allgemeine SS (General SS).
+The SS Führungshauptamt, which was under the command of Heinrich Himmler, the head of the Schutzstaffel (SS), was formed in August 1940 from certain departments of the SS Main Office (SS-Hauptamt or SS-HA) and the Allgemeine SS (General SS).
 Its main duty was the operational and administrative control of the Waffen-SS, including developing general policy on recruiting and handling special personnel requirements.
-It also oversaw the Kommandoamt der Allgemeine SS (General SS HQ).
-Hans Jüttner was promoted to the position of chief-of-staff of the SS-FHA and handled the day-to-day operations.
-When Himmler stepped down as SS-FHA chief in 1943, Jüttner took over as chief of the department till the end of the war.
+It also oversaw the Kommandoamt der Allgemeine SS (General SS HQ) and Kommandoamt der Waffen SS (Waffen-SS HQ).
+When Himmler stepped down as SS-FHA chief in 1943, Hans Jüttner took over as chief of the department till the end of the war in Europe.

 Recruiting members for the Waffen-SS was handled through the SS Main Office and its chief, Gottlob Berger.
 This caused overlapping jurisdiction and friction between the two SS branches.
 Berger's command had a problematic relationship with the SS-FHA, which was responsible for organising, training and equipping the Waffen-SS.
 Jüttner's initial efforts at integrating the recruits from western Europe and Scandinavia were inadequate with insufficient emphasis on training and appointing officers and non-commissioned officers from the ranks of the new recruits.
 The SS-FHA also wanted the Waffen-SS to be a small elite corps, but Berger and Himmler knew that Adolf Hitler needed as many divisions as possible, even if that meant some Waffen-SS formations would be of lesser quality.
 During the war years, to meet the high casualty rates and expansion needs of the Waffen-SS, members of the Allgemeine SS and other personnel working for SS organisations were used for compulsory recruitment drives by the SS Main Office to meet the manpower needs of the Waffen-SS.